ubernostrum/django-flashpolicies/docs/policies.rst

    .. method:: allow_headers(domain, headers, secure=True)

-      Allow Flash content from a particular domain to push data via HTTP headers.
+      Allows Flash content from a particular domain to push data via HTTP headers.

       :param domain: The domain from which to allow access.
 May be